MahmoudShouli/LibraryManagementSystem/README.md

 ## Complex Queries and Procedures

-- List of Borrowed Books :
+- List of Borrowed Books:
   - This is a simple query that returned borrowed books that belong to a specific borrower.
   - The borrower ID is given at the start using a local variable.
   - The Loans table is joined with the Books table just to get the book title for more clarity.

 - Active Borrowers with CTEs:
   - This query retrieves borrowers who've borrowed 2 or more books but haven't returned any.
   - The first CTE (BorrowersThatReturnedAny) returns the borrowers that returned a book.
   - The second CTE (BorrowersThatReturnedNone) first excludes borrowers that returned any book.
   - It groups by the BorrowerID so that we can get hold of the count of books each borrower has.
   - Finally, it selects only those with two or more books.

+- Borrowing Frequency using Window Functions:
+  - This query ranks borrowers based on borrowing frequency.
+  - Borrowers with most loans will have the highest rank.
+  - It groups the table by borrowerID then applies the COUNT to calculate how many books that borrower has.
+  - DENSE_RANK() is applied to prevent gaps and provide contiguous ranks.